top of page

 OT helps companies align their internal structures with business goals, resulting in a performance boost, measurable by faster innovation and efficient delivery of customer value.

-Customer Case: Elevating GX
+Customer Case: Elevating XG

-The challenge at GX
+The challenge at XG

-GX management studied the possible causes for the declining delivery speed.
-Their R&D department consisted of 7 teams, each team responsible for one component of the complete GX solution.
+XG management studied the possible causes for the declining delivery speed.
+Their R&D department consisted of 7 teams, each team responsible for one component of the complete XG solution.
 Their org design had grown organically over time, with its main driver being clearly defined component ownership by deep specialists.
 While growing from 8 to 50 people, the R&D group had turned into a collection of isolated silos.

 The managing directors agreed on the need to improve the organizational performance.
-They would need to restructure the processes of the teams at R&D. Middle management (Head of Engineering and Head of Product) were tasked to implement a change to solve the problems.
+They would need to restructure the processes of the teams at R&D. Middle management (Head of Engineering and Head of Product) was tasked to implement a change to solve the problems.

-The solution designed by GX
+The solution designed by XG

 To solve the performance problem, middle management informed themselves on existing frameworks.
-Before any external consultant was approached, they crafted a custom org structure for the R&D department by themselves.
+Before any external consultant was approached, they crafted a custom future org design for the R&D department by themselves.
 They anticipated implementing key characteristics of the LeSS Framework: removing Product Managers at the team level in favor of three product areas, with each one having a single Product Owner and multiple teams.
 They designed the product areas by customer type.
 Each area should work as a team of cross-functional teams.
 They had designed a new Target Operating Model and were looking for external consultants to implement the TOM and support them in improving their scaled Scrum processes.

 Org Topologies